Schools

 • Preschool or day care.

-• Public elementary or middle school (grades kindergarten–eight).
+• Public elementary or middle school (kindergarten through grade eight).

 • Adult education programs funded in whole or in part by a grant under the Adult Education and Family Literacy Act, or by any other federal, state, county or municipal funding.